Program overview

 The Bachelor of Applied Science in Geological Engineering program is structured to provide a comprehensive education over a four-year period.
-The program includes:
+The program includes a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for their future careers.
+Key features of the program structure include:

-- Opportunities for field experience, allowing students to apply theoretical knowledge in practical settings.
+- Opportunities for field experience, allowing students to apply classroom knowledge in real-world settings.

-- Options for internships through the Queen’s Undergraduate Internship Program (QUIP), providing valuable work experience.
+- Internship opportunities through the Queen’s Undergraduate Internship Program (QUIP), providing students with valuable work experience.

 Featured Experiences